UK availability checks

 |---|---|

-| Clear UK availability wording | Does the provider clearly say whether the medicine is currently UK available? |
+| Clear UK availability statements | Does the provider clearly say whether the medicine is currently UK available? |

 | Prescription-only wording | Does the provider explain that GLP-1 medicines require a prescription and clinical assessment? |